YOSTINA-dh/TSEHAY-S--KITCHEN/README.md

 Special thanks to:

-- My famaily and my friends who suppoete me every time, espcially they helped a lot during this project.
+- My family and my friends who supported me every time, especially they helped a lot during this project.
 - Special thank you to the Code Institute student care team